themountaintop/Credit_Risk_Analysis/README.md

 <img width="673" alt="Screenshot 2023-01-02 at 3 39 44 PM" src="https://user-images.githubusercontent.com/58227052/210276482-d5f23d05-a0b5-41a7-b652-a15940cb0cfb.png">

-The balanced accuracy score is 93% with the high risk at 7% and the low risk at 100%.
+The balanced accuracy score is 93% with the high-risk precision at 7% and the low-risk precision at 100%.
 High risk and low risk sensitivities are 91% and 94% respectively.

 ## Summary